novayo/LeetCode/1055_Shortest_Way_to_Form_String/README.md

 * Memory Usage: 14.5 MB, less than 17.17% of Python3 online submissions for Shortest Way to Form String.

 > preprocess

+---

+try_3.py: O(nlogn) O(n)

+* Runtime: 40 ms, faster than 73.90% of Python3 online submissions for Shortest Way to Form String.
+* Memory Usage: 14.5 MB, less than 16.57% of Python3 online submissions for Shortest Way to Form String.

+> binary search and compare index